 Jesus taught that we should approach God with the understanding that He is holy (Matthew 6:9).
 We need a Savior because God is too pure to abide sinfulness: “Your eyes are too pure to look on evil; you cannot tolerate wrongdoing” (Habakkuk 1:13).
 Without a Savior, God’s word to us would only be “away from me, you evildoers!”
 (Matthew 7:23).

 The sinfulness of humankind.
 In Romans 3:10–18 Paul brings passages from Psalms and Isaiah into a discussion of the law.
-In so doing he considers every segment of Scripture—the Law, the Writings, the Prophets, and the New Testament—to conclude with confidence that every person has sinned (verse 23).
+In so doing he uses Scripture to conclude with confidence that every person has sinned (Romans 3:23).
 Every person therefore requires remediation.
 We cannot cast off our sin any more than a leopard can change its spots (Jeremiah 13:23).
 “There is no one righteous, not even one” (Romans 3:10; cf. Psalm 14:1).

 God says in no uncertain terms that everyone is a sinner, even the ones who don’t think they are (see 1 John 1:8).
 What this means is that everyone needs a Savior, even the ones who don’t think they do.

 The necessity of a Savior.
 The necessity of a Savior.
 To summarize, God has a plan.
 It is perfect, and He won’t change His mind about executing it.
 His plan involves us humans, though, and we are sinners through and through.
 Since God is holy, He cannot tolerate the presence of sin, and, unless He somehow cleanses us, it is impossible for Him to work His eternal plan with us.
 Those who are not cleansed—those who are not saved—must be separated from God for all eternity.
 God’s solution: offer the perfect sacrifice, once and for all, to cleanse us of sin and reconcile us to Himself.
-This He did this with His Son on the cross.
+This He did with His Son on the cross.

 We need a Savior because we cannot save ourselves.
 We need a Savior because, without Christ, we are described as “having no hope and without God in the world” (Ephesians 2:12, ESV).